This is the best bit, the one you’ve all been waiting for…how to write a kick-ass technical narrative.

 Focus on the key elements of your technical narrative, such as the major challenges and features.

-Crucially: marry up the technical to the financial data.
+Marry up the technical to the financial data

 Be sure to pick the R&D projects which you are claiming for, otherwise, HMRC may be slightly confused if you are talking about one project in the technical narrative and see no evidence of it in the financial section of your claim!